Who Pays for College After a Divorce?

 • | Meghan Freed

-We are often asked “who pays for college after a divorce?”
-College expenses are not included in child support, but many parents still agree to contribute to college costs.
-But what about when they disagree about how much each parent will contribute — or when one parent does not wish to participate at all?
-The short answer is that Connecticut courts may order one or both parents to contribute to expenses for a child between the ages of 18 and 23 who is a full-time student at a “post-secondary school” like college or a similar type of educational program.
-This is done via an “educational support order.”
+The short answer is that Connecticut family courts may order one or both parents to contribute to expenses for a child between the ages of 18 and 23 who is a full-time student at a “post-secondary school” like college or a similar type of educational program.
+Courts do this via an “educational support order.”

 Parents can agree how to handle college expenses at the time of the divorce.
 If they can’t decide, they can ask the court to decide later.
 This is referred to as “reserving the court’s jurisdiction.”
-If the court orders at the divorce itself do not specifically reserve the court’s jurisdiction, the court will have no authority to enter an educational support order down the road.
+If the court orders at the divorce itself do not expressly reserve the court’s jurisdiction, the court will have no authority to enter an educational support order down the road.

-If the requirements are met for an educational support order, the court can enter an education support order at the time of the divorce.
+If you meet the requirements for an educational support order, the court can enter it at the time of the divorce.
 Or, the court may reserve jurisdiction to enter an educational support order post judgment, at a later date.
 This may happen if, for example, the children are young at the time of the divorce.
-If the court reserves jurisdiction, either parent may petition the Court to enter an educational support order at a later date.
-Again, if the Court does not reserve jurisdiction, it cannot later enter an educational support order.
+If the court reserves jurisdiction, either parent may petition the Court to enter an educational support order later.

 What Are the Requirements for an Educational Support Order?